 I started young with some yarn and knitting needles.
 My passion for textiles motivated me to get a textile design degree in Germany, majoring in knitwear.
 Since immigrating to Australia, I’ve worked for a number of years in the knitwear industry, designing knitwear for a company in Melbourne before setting out on my own.
-Several of my silk painting projects have been published in Embellish magazines and one of my knitting projects in Yarn magazine.
+Now I’m experimenting with knitting stitches and design hand knits that are colourful and innovative.
+Two of my knitting pattern have been published in Yarn magazine.

 Based in the Gold Coast Hinterland and amidst the chaos of family life, Fabric-Scissors-Hook was born from a desire to use my considerable stash of fabric in a new and creative way.
 That very first crocheted rug is still going strong in my kids’ bedroom!
 I enjoy both the freedom and restrictions that go with creating from pre-existing materials, and I love creating items that are both functional and beautiful.